Barcelona and Real Madrid set for transfer war over Fabian Ruiz | Goal.com

 He has featured regularly as both a holding and attacking central midfielder, as a left midfielder, and also in two and three-man midfield systems.

+Before leaving, he signed a new contract with a release clause of €30m so that Betis would receive double the transfer fee from Napoli.

+This was to repay the club after they gave his mother a job as a cleaner some years earlier, an act of kindness that allowed Fabian Ruiz to keep playing football in the youth academy.

-He was named as the Golden Player of the 2019 Uncer-21 European Championship, scoring twice as Spain won the tournament.
+Fabian Ruiz was also named as the Golden Player of the 2019 Uncer-21 European Championship, scoring twice as Spain won the tournament.